Skip to main content

 And below is their full character sheet, including talents, backstory and current armoury:

-Nemain would bet quite an agreeable planet if it were not ruled by a brutal dictator and on the verge of an ecological disaster.
+Nemain would be quite an agreeable planet if it were not ruled by a brutal dictator and on the verge of an ecological disaster.
 Banking on the apocalyptic mood, the two dominant factions are devoted to different flavors of drug recreation:

 • The Ashtari cult: Artifact worshipers that carry vials of gases from the Ashatari Cloud to inhale.
 The visions show them the location of precursor ruins.